 Merit Financial Advisors Wants to Help You in Difficult Times

-If you think a divorce is even a possibility, we strongly advise that you consult with a certified divorce financial analyst before making any decisions.
+If you think a divorce is a possibility, we strongly advise you to consult a certified divorce financial analyst before making any decisions.
 Contact us for caring, considerate financial planning advice.